nalimuradov/clickbait/README.md

 #### Introduction:

-Garnering YouTube views .
+Clickbait has been around since the dawn of the internet and continues to strive as advertisers pay based on page view counts.
+Especially on YouTube, creators must maximize views in order to earn money and grow their channel.
 To test the effects, I made regression models that only use features the user can see before clicking on the video: the title of the video and the thumbnail image.
 Using these basic regressors, I wanted to see how significantly the 'first impression' of a video can affect the amount of views it will get, if at all.
 Below are the results.

 ![alt text](https://github.com/nalimuradov/Video-View-Predictor/blob/master/img1.png "Logo Title Text 1")

-An example of what you see when you are recommended a video.
+Above is an example of what you see when you are recommended a video.
+The title and the thumbnail are what decide if you click on it or not, assuming you are not familiar with the channel.

+NOTE: I am not affiliated with any of the channels used in the images.

 #### The Data: